AVAuco/proxemicsnet/README.md

 ## 4. Downloading Pre-Trained Models

-To use pre-trained ConvNeXt models, you need to download them from the following locations:
+To use the pre-trained ConvNeXt models that we have selected as a backbone to train our Proxemics-Net models, you need to download them from the following locations:

 - Pre-trained Base model: [Download here](https://dl.fbaipublicfiles.com/convnext/convnext_base_22k_224.pth) (350MB)
 - Pre-trained Large model: [Download here](https://dl.fbaipublicfiles.com/convnext/convnext_large_22k_224.pth) (800MB)